benhemingway/tauchenHussey/README.md

 # Tauchen-Hussey Discretization of an AR(1)

-This function computes a discrete approximation to the AR(1) Auto Regressive Stochastic Process
+This function computes a n-dimensional discrete approximation to the AR(1) Auto Regressive Stochastic Process

     y_t = (1-rho)*mmu + rho*y_{t-1} + epsilon_t